jubishop/steam/README.md

-# Calculated
+# Steam

-A Ruby library for calculated.gg's undocumented API
+A Ruby library for Steam's API

 ## Installation